Lifestyles of the Rich and Famous: Spin-off

-Reboot
+Rebooted

 In 2013, the Style Network was going to reboot Lifestyles of The Rich and Famous but did not move forward when the network was later rebranded the Esquire Network.
 In 2014, a source said that a new version of Lifestyles would be remade for NBC, hosted by Nick Cannon.
 Unlike the original, this version would have mostly focused on Cannon's point of view as well as featured profiles of the mega-rich.
 This version would also have featured tech billionaires, who were quickly becoming the new face of wealth; it was said that philanthropic efforts would also be covered.
 Cannon said that "Robin Leach passed the torch to me, now I'm producing and hosting the new Lifestyles of the Rich and Famous"; he also said "You know what?
 I think rich and famous people take themselves too seriously, I'm gonna be just like I am on this show America's Got Talent.
-I'll be like, What the hell?
+I'll be like, what the hell?
 Gold toilet seats?
-Let's pop bottles".
+Let's pop bottles!"
 The idea was later scrapped.